 - Harvest a few handfuls of new potatoes from under still-green potato plants by scooting aside the mulch and gently prying them out with a pitchfork.
 Leave the plant intact, as it will continue to produce more taters until it dies back in late summer.
 New potatoes have thin skins and should be used in the kitchen within a few days of harvest.

 - Feed annuals and container plantings with a foliar fertilizer to boost summer blooming power.
 Kelp and seaweed fertilizers or fish emulsion products supply nutrients to your plants both through their foliage and their roots.
 Continue to feed every two weeks through late summer to keep the blooms coming.

-- I hate to be the bearer of bad news, but winter is coming!
-That doesn’t mean the homegrown harvest has to stop, however, and with a little planning, you can enjoy a bumper crop of cool and cold-season crops throughout fall and winter.
+- With a little planning, you can enjoy a bumper crop of cool and cold-season crops throughout fall and winter.
 Root crops like carrots are seeded in mid-summer, but you can wait to sow leafy greens until late August, early September.

 - Need a weekend project?
 A cold frame is a year-round food factory and can be built in just a day or two (depending on your materials and “handy-ness”).
 We built our three by six-foot frames from two-inch thick local, untreated hemlock and topped them with twinwall polycarbonate for excellent light admission and cold insulation.

 - Keep picking!
 Crops like pole beans and zucchini will stay in high production if you harvest regularly and don’t allow fruits to overmature on the plants.
 If you find you’ve got too much of a good thing, don’t be shy about sharing your excess crop with neighbours or your local food bank.
 They always welcome garden produce.

 For more about maintaining your summer garden, check out these articles:

 - Container gardening tip list for success

 - Succession planting for summer